-- f) In February 2012, the Partnership incurred a \$7.0 million charge relating to a one-time fee to Teekay Corporation for its support in the Partnership's successful acquisition of its 52% interest in six LNG carriers (see Note 5d).
-This acquisition fee is reflected as part of investments in and advances to equity accounted joint ventures in the Partnership's consolidated balance sheets. - g) In March 2013, the Partnership incurred a \$2.7 million charge relating to a fee to Teekay Corporation for its support in the Partnership's successful acquisition of its 50% interest in Exmar LPG BVBA (see Note 5c).
-This acquisition fee is reflected as part of investments in and advances to equity accounted joint ventures in the Partnership's consolidated balance sheets. - h) The Partnership entered into services agreements with certain subsidiaries of Teekay Corporation pursuant to which the Teekay Corporation subsidiaries provide the Partnership with shipbuilding and site supervision services relating to eight LNG newbuildings the Partnership owns (see Note 13a).
+- d) On November 13, 2014, the Partnership acquired a 2003-built 10,200 cubic meter LPG carrier, the Norgas Napa, from I.M.
+Skaugen SE (or Skaugen) for \$27.0 million.
+The Partnership took delivery of the vessel on November 13, 2014 and chartered the vessel back to Skaugen on a bareboat contract for a period of five years at a fixed rate plus a profit share component based on a portion of the vessel's earnings from the Skaugen's Norgas pool in excess of the fixed charter rate.
+In connection with the acquisition of Norgas Napa, the General Partner acquired a 1% ownership interest in the Norgas Napa from the Partnership for approximately \$0.2 million. - e) In March 2014, two interest rate swap agreements were novated from Teekay Corporation to the Partnership.
+Teekay Corporation concurrently paid the Partnership \$3.0 million in cash consideration, which represented the estimated fair value of the interest rate swap liabilities on the novation date. - In March 2013, the Partnership incurred a \$2.7 million charge relating to a fee to Teekay Corporation for its support in the Partnership's successful acquisition of its 50% interest in Exmar LPG BVBA (see Note 6d).
+This acquisition fee is reflected as part of investments in and advances to equity accounted joint ventures in the Partnership's consolidated balance sheets. - g) The Partnership entered into services agreements with certain subsidiaries of Teekay Corporation pursuant to which the Teekay Corporation subsidiaries provide the Partnership with shipbuilding and site supervision services relating to 11 LNG carrier newbuildings the Partnership owns (see Notes 14a and 14b).
 These costs are capitalized and included as part of advances on newbuilding contracts in the Partnership's consolidated balance sheets.
-As at December 31, 2014, 2013 and 2012 shipbuilding and site supervision costs provided by Teekay Corporation subsidiaries totaled \$3.0 million, \$0.2 million, and nil, respectively. - i) As at December 31, 2014 and 2013, non-interest bearing advances to affiliates totaled \$11.9 million and \$6.6 million, respectively, and non-interest bearing advances from affiliates totaled \$43.2 million and \$19.3 million, respectively.
+During the years ended 2015, 2014 and 2013, the Partnership incurred shipbuilding and site supervision costs of \$4.3 million, \$3.1 million and \$0.2 million, respectively.
+As at December 31, 2015 and 2014 shipbuilding and site supervision costs provided by Teekay Corporation subsidiaries totaled \$7.6 million and \$3.3 million, respectively. - h) As at December 31, 2015 and 2014, non-interest bearing advances to affiliates totaled \$13.0 million and \$11.9 million, respectively, and non-interest bearing advances from affiliates totaled \$23.0 million and \$43.2 million, respectively.
 These advances are unsecured and have no fixed repayment terms.
-Affiliates are entities that are under the same common control. - j) In March 2014, two interest rate swap agreements were novated from Teekay Corporation to the Partnership.
-Teekay Corporation concurrently paid the Partnership \$3.0 million in cash consideration, which represented the estimated fair value of the interest rate swap liabilities on the novation date.
+Affiliates are entities that are under the same common control.

-12. Derivative Instruments
+13. Derivative Instruments